cole's blog

 const lockInfo = (await request.json()) as LockInfo;

-await this.state.storage.put('_lock', lockInfo);
+await this.state.storage.put("_lock", lockInfo);

 this.lockInfo = lockInfo;